beaubranton4/ncaa_d1_baseball_stats/setup.md

 gcloud  config  get-value  project  # To Verify the correct project is set
 ```

+You can also create a Google Cloud project in your web browser instead of through CLI.

-**WARNING:** Ensure the project ID and Project Name are both ncaa-d1-baseball-stats-project.
+**WARNING:** Ensure you keep track of the project ID and Project Name that you use.
 If you set a different ID/Name, it is ok, but you will need to remember to update the environment variables in your `.env` file accordingly.